Free Vectors

 So what can I do ?

-Fortunately there are quite effective ways of eliminating spam from your Wordpress blog.
-We will present below 5 Wordpress plugins : 3 for comment and trackback spam, and 2 for contact form spam.
+Fortunately there are quite effective ways of eliminating spam from your WordPress blog.
+We will present below 5 WordPress plugins : 3 for comment and trackback spam, and 2 for contact form spam.

 Stop Comment and Trackback Spam